Sakartu/sicksubs/README.md

 1. When an ep is downloaded by SABnzbd, SabSub will be notified through the SABnzbd post-processing hook.
-It adds information about the downloaded show to the queue-file, namely the job name and the intermediate location of the episode.
+It adds information about the downloaded show to the database, namely the job name and the intermediate location of the episode.
-2. When Sickbeard is done processing the downloaded ep, SabSub will be notified again to add some more data to the queue-file, namely the final destination and name of the ep.
+2. When Sickbeard is done processing the downloaded ep, SabSub will be notified again to add some more data to the database, namely the final destination and name of the ep.
-3. Once every x hours (depending on how the crontab is setup) SabSub will check all items in the queue and will try to find subs for each of them using the Bierdopje (http://www.bierdopje.com) API.
+3. Once every x hours (depending on how the crontab is setup) SabSub will check all items in the database and will try to find subs for each of them using the Bierdopje (http://www.bierdopje.com) API.
 As it knows exactly the show and ep for which to find a subtitle the API load is minimal, but try to keep it that way by not setting your crontab to check for subs every 3 seconds :)